 During the year following safety program were held on the datesmentioned therein.

 - Fire Safety week: 14th April - 20th April

 - Safety week: 4th March - 10th March

 The Company is a member of Effluent Channel Projects for disposal ofEffluent Water and also of Nandesari Environment Control Ltd. for disposal of solidwaste.
 The Company is continuously monitoring its waste to ensure adherence to pollutioncontrol norms.
 The Factories are ISO 45001:2018 certified.

 The properties and insurable interest of your Company like BuildingPlant and Machinery Stocks etc. are properly insured.

 The Company has in place a Code on Prevention of Sexual HarassmentPolicy in line with the requirements of the Sexual Harassment of Women at Workplace(Prevention Prohibition and Redressal) Act 2013.
-The Company has set up an InternalComplaints Committee to redress complaints received regarding sexual harassment.
-YourDirectors further state that during theyear under review there were no cases filed pursuant to the Sexual Harassment of Women atWorkplace (Prevention Prohibition and Redressal) Act 2013.
+The Company has set up an InternalComplaints Committee to redress complaints.
+Your Directors further state that during theyear under review there were no cases filed pursuant to the Sexual Harassment of Women atWorkplace (Prevention Prohibition and Redressal) Act 2013.

-Your Directors wish to place on record their sincere appreciation forthe whole hearted support extended by the Bankers Authorities of Government such asMinistry of Commerce and State Government of Gujarat Gujarat State Electricity BoardGujarat Pollution Control Board Gujarat Industrial Development Corporation GujaratAlkalies & Chemicals Ltd. and Ranoli Panchayat.
+Your Directors wish to place on record their sincere appreciation forthe whole hearted support extended by the Bankers Authorities of Government such asMinistry of Commerce and State Government of Gujarat Gujarat State Electricity BoardGujarat Pollution Control Board Gujarat Industrial Development Corporation GujaratAlkalies & Chemicals Ltd. and Ranoli & Dhanora Panchayat.
 Also we would like tothank our employees for their hard work and shareholders for their continued faith andsupport.